Rhodes scholar and ‘Dreamer’ attending State of the Union

-A recent Harvard University graduate who is the first "Dreamer" to receive a Rhodes scholarship is attending President Donald Trump's State of the Union address as a guest of a New York congresswoman.
+A recent Harvard University graduate who is the first so-called Dreamer to receive a Rhodes scholarship is attending President Donald Trump's State of the Union address as a guest of a New York congresswoman.

-The 22-year-old Queens resident told The Associated Press he might not be allowed back in the country if he attends the University of Oxford in England this fall.
+The 22-year-old Queens resident told The Associated Press he might not be allowed back in the country if he attends Oxford in England this fall.

 Park is a native of South Korea and has Deferred Action for Childhood Arrivals status, which protects him from deportation.
 But Trump has rescinded overseas travel benefits for DACA holders as he seeks to end the Obama-era program.